henryk/gggd/README.md

 * Incremental update mode using RSS
 * Detect deleted messages and don't create a file that contains a 500 HTML error message
 * Error handling

-# Misfeatures (a.k.a FIXME)

-* The current way of retrieving mbox data seems to mangle some things:
-  * Some messages get two RFC (2)822 headers.
-The second one seems to be a proper subset of the first one with added "X-Google-\*"-headers.
-A tool `demangle_headers.py` is provided to detect and strip the first header.
-  * Messages with multiple levels of MIME (e.g. multipart( alternative(text, html), attachment)) seem to always lose their first inner MIME header, leading to wrong parsing.
-This seems to be a problem of the API used to fetch raw messages.

 # Theory of operation
 The basic ideas of the software are adapted from icy/google-group-crawler with important distinctions: This project is in Python which is easier to read and adapt, and it uses lynx with a configuration file for all operations which allows to access protected groups (lynx needs to be manually logged in to a Google account with group access first).